FlorianDietz/comgra/README.md

 The results of this can be seen by switching the "Trial" selector from "trial_bugged_original_version" to "no_activation_function_on_output_layer".

 If you inspect this second trial, you will notice that the bug is gone and performance has improved by a lot.
-In particular, OOD accuracy at a length of 20 ierations went from X to Y in our local trials.
-TODO
+In particular, OOD accuracy at a length of 20 ierations went from 0.586 to 0.859 in our local trials.

 This was the sort of bug that harmed performance but still allowed the network to solve the task.
 Without the inspection abilities offered by comgra, it would normally be next to impossible to detect a bug like this.